Marianne Jean-Baptiste In Hard Truths Reminds Us We’re Overlooking Older Black Women’s Mental Health

 AdvertisementADVERTISEMENT

-Pansy reminds me of so many British Afro-Caribbean women of her generation, whose depression often manifests in ways that aren't readily recognized as sadness, meaning no one understands how they came to be this way.
+Pansy reminds me of so many Afro-Caribbean women of her generation, whose depression often manifests in ways that aren't readily recognised as sadness, meaning no one understands how they came to be this way.

 “